Content guide

 Disconnect a car battery - step-by-step guide

-Disconnecting a car battery is a relatively simple procedure, but if you are unsure, then it is best to speak to your local garage or call a mobile mechanic.
+Disconnecting a car battery is a relatively simple procedure, but if you are unsure on your ability to do it then it is best to speak to your local garage or call a mobile mechanic.

-However, if you are good to start, then open the bonnet of the car locate the battery.
-It is typically a rectangular box with two terminal posts sticking out of it.
+However, if you are good to start, then open the bonnet of the car and locate the battery.
+It is typically a rectangular box with two terminal posts sticking out of it - it may also be underneath a plastic cover.

-Use a wrench, pliers, or another tool names in the driver’s manual to loosen and remove the nut that's holding the negative terminal in place.
+Use a wrench, pliers, or another tool named in the driver’s manual to loosen and remove the nut that's holding the negative terminal in place.

 Once the nut is removed, gently lift the terminal off the battery post.
 Make sure to tuck the disconnected terminal away from the battery to avoid accidental contact.
 Then follow the same steps for the positive terminal.